suguby/astrobox/README.rst

-beegarden
+AstroBox
 =========

-Beegarden game for programmers
+AstroBox game for programmers